LongxiZhou/DLPE-method/README.md

 </div>

 ## Run DLPE method
-- Step 1): Download the file: "trained_models" and "example_data" from [Google Drive](https://drive.google.com/drive/folders/16ZvZfhqMmuF7wqNPKUOntw2P-Mfx5C4l?usp=sharing).
+- Step 1): Download the file: "trained_models/" and "example_data/" from [Google Drive](https://drive.google.com/drive/folders/16ZvZfhqMmuF7wqNPKUOntw2P-Mfx5C4l?usp=sharing).
-- Step 2): Dowload the source codes from github (note in github, "trained_models" and "example_data" are empty files).
+- Step 2): Dowload the source codes from github (note in github, "trained_models/" and "example_data/" are empty files).
-- Step 3): Replace the "trained_models" and "example_data" with Google Drive downloaded.
+- Step 3): Replace the "trained_models/" and "example_data/" with Google Drive downloaded.
 - Step 4): Establish the python environment by 'resources/req.txt'.
 - Step 5): Open 'interface/dcm_to_enhanced.py', follow the instructions to change global parameters "trained_model_top_dict", "dcm_directory" and "enhance_array_output_directory".
-- Step 6): Run 'interface/dcm_to_enhanced.py' and it will cost about one minute for each chest CT scan.
+- Step 6): Run 'interface/dcm_to_enhanced.py' and it will cost about one minute for each chest CT scan (one V100 GPU).
+Need GPU ram >= 6 GB.

 ## Contact
 If you request our training code for DLPE method, please contact Prof. Xin Gao at xin.gao@kaust.edu.sa.